Arcadia-Science/2025-zoogle-experiments/zoogletools/README.md

 # Processing organism selection data to include p-values

+## Data versions
+In this repo, we don't use the dataset that was uploaded to Zenodo.
+Instead, we use the original organism selection dataset found in S3 as a starting point, which is the same dataset that had been used in the previous RAAS/ Compass repos.

 ## Dataset Descriptions
 The current organism selection dataset uploaded to Zenodo contains the following columns:
 - `gene_family`